Cema2019/sales-api/README.md

-Sales API
+# Product Inventory API - Express.js Backend

-A RESTful API built with Express.js and MySQL for managing sales data.
-This backend provides endpoints for creating, reading, updating, and deleting sales records.
+A RESTful API built with Express.js and MySQL for managing a product inventory.
+This backend provides endpoints for creating, reading, updating, and deleting products.

 ## Table of Contents